 As stated above, title registration in Costa Rica is based on a Registry System.
-This system applies to the entire territory of Costa Rica, and therefore all properties must be registered in it.
-The Real Property Registry contains the registration of all real estate properties and those liens or encumbrances that affect them, easements, such as mortgage liens, encumbrances, and any other limitation on property rights.
+This system applies to the entire territory of Costa Rica, and therefore, all properties must be registered there.
+The Real Property Registry contains the registration of all real estate properties and those liens or encumbrances that affect them, such as easements, mortgage liens. encumbrances, and any other limitation on property rights.
 For a property to be sold, it must be duly registered in the Costa Rican Public Registry and possess a registered land map or survey that describes it.
-Transfers of property and the registration of all kinds of deeds relating to real property must be carried out through a Costa Rican Notary Public, who will draft the deed for the desired property transaction, which will require that all interested parties participate in the granting of the deed.
-Once the deed has been prepared, reviewed, and signed, the Notary will collect from the parties involved funds to pay all the required duties and taxes and will submit it to the Real Property Registry to have it registered.
+Transfers of property and the registration of all kinds of deeds relating to real property must be carried out through a Costa Rican Notary Public, who will draft the deed for the desired property transaction, which will require that all interested parties participate in granting the deed.
+Once the deed has been prepared, reviewed, and signed, the Notary will collect funds from the parties involved to pay all the required duties and taxes and submit it to the Real Property Registry to have it registered.
 The Registry has implemented several changes related to the filing process, allowing online electronic filing and making the process more efficient.